 No longer do companies need to gather data from multiple silos to get access to the big picture.
 AI-driven platforms like Upp can pull data from numerous sources instantaneously, allowing decision-makers to examine a wide array of causal factors in real-time.

 AI technology like Upp helps brands to cut out the white noise of data and pull from the causal factors that influence the behaviour patterns of their customers.

 The right platform can provide a full end-to-end solution so you can not only have visibility over all of your data across all departments, but this AI can make smart recommendations based on product performance and external factors.
 This allows teams to take actionable insights based on this, ensuring every decision is furthering the brand’s revenue and profitability.

 What good is data if you don’t have access to it?
 Without access to data analysis on a granular/SKU level, departments or locations can’t hope to act with agency.
 By providing analysis on an SKU level, Upp allows for more specific item planning while still offering total automation.

 Different causal factors can have different implications for different brands, different products and different target audiences.
 And pulling data from irrelevant sources can muddy the waters and impede agile decision-making.
 AI allows brands to identify the causal factors that really matter to them and act upon them accordingly.

-What’s more, because causal factors can change with the current environment we’re in — as well ias with the seasons, with the weather or even with what a celebrity is tweeting — AI can replace outdated or irrelevant causal factors with newer, more significant alternatives.
+What’s more, because causal factors can change with the current environment we’re in — as well as with the seasons, with the weather or even with what a celebrity is tweeting — AI technology like Upp can replace outdated or irrelevant causal factors with newer, more significant alternatives.
 Track the right metrics in real-time on a regular basis and you’ll be on the right track to optimisation.

 By leveraging AI-driven platforms, brands can sidestep the pitfalls of inaccurate optimisation, unshackle themselves from unnecessary costs and maintain a healthy cash flow while charting a course for greater revenue and profitability.